September 14 , 2019

 - *Contact page – This page should include a form that allows visitors to get in touch with you.
 This is scary for some, but authors need to begin a conversation with their audience.
 Using the form, readers and others who want your attention can write to you.
 This gives them a way to communicate back to you (conversation) without giving them your personal contact information.
 Also include on this page, information for the press (if you don’t have a separate media page), links to purchase books for individuals and bookstores, and all social links.
 Anyone who has a question should be able to find direction on this page.
 Don’t forget the ever-present Newsletter signup link or form!
 (For Bookstore orders: “Bookstores can order from Sunbury Press directly at a 40% discount or can order through Ingram.
 Info at: http://sunburypress.com/wholesale/ )

 - *Books – On this page, you highlight all your books.
 If you only have one, then you have lots of space.
 If you have multiple, then make sure your latest book is at the top, include the cover images, descriptions, great reviews, and links to purchase on Sunbury Press, and on Amazon.
 Also, list that it is available at most bookstores, simply request that they order it from Sunbury Press.
 Again, don’t make people go search for how to order your book, if they find your website, make sure there are clear links to purchase.
-Additionally, don’t be afraid to ask for a review.
+Additionally, don’t be afraid to ask for a review on this page.
 If you have any videos include them.
 Here is a good book trailer example: https://www.adrienneyoungbooks.com/sitd

 - *Social Share – This page gives readers who loved your book and what to recommend it to their friends online a quick and easy way to do so.
 Sunbury Press author, JC Gatlin has a good example: http://jcgatlin.com/share-hangman